 In addition, personalisation activities have a wide range of specific uses:

-1) Grammar practice – eg activities like Find someone who can be used to practice most structures.
-Click on the link for examples.
+5) Grammar practice – eg activities like Find someone who (see the example above) can be used to practice most structures.
+Click on the link for more examples.

-5) Listening practice - see the link above for the usefulness of personalised teacher talk listenings.
+9) Listening practice - see point 4 above (and the link included) for the usefulness of personalised teacher talk listenings.

 Disadvantages?